google/timesketch/docs/guides/analyzers/feature_extraction.md

 The feature extraction analyzer creates attributes out of event data based on regex.
 Different features can be specified in the `data/features.yaml` file.

+Please be aware that this analyzer does *not* extract ipv4, email-addresses and similar from *all* events, but only those that match the query_string.

 ### Use case

 This analyzer is helpful to built a list of `email_addresses` in a sketch that are used in in `WEBHIST`.
 To do that, run the analyzer to have the feature extracted.
 Check the results by running a query: `email_address:*`.